Cutoff for random walks on graphs with bottlenecks: Introduction.

 Assume $X$ is an irreducible aperiodic Markov chain on some finite state space.
 Consider $P$ to be the transition matrix and $\pi$ the stationary distribution.
 At first define the total variation distance between two measures $\mu$ and $\nu$ to be

 Then for every $\epsilon>0$ we define the $\epsilon$-total variation mixing time as

 The purpose of the current paper is to calculate upper and lower bounds for the mixing time of an irreducible Markov chain on graphs with bottlenecks.
+We aim in extending the example presented by Peres and Sousi in \cite{P-S} to a general result that will include cases not covered yet.
 In particular, we are interested in determining conditions under which the upper and lower bounds of the mixing time are asymptotically equal.